| Pvt. Michael Swartz

 From Camp Polk, the battalion traveled west over four different train routes.
 Arriving in San Francisco, the soldiers were ferried to Ft.
 McDowell on Angel Island.
 On the island, the soldiers were given physicals and inoculated for tropical diseases by the battalion's medical detachment.
 Those with health issues remained on the island and scheduled to rejoin the battalion at a later date.
 Some men were simply replaced.

-On Wednesday, November 5th, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
+On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
-Louisville and, another transport, the S. S. Calvin Coolidge.
-Sunday night, November 9th, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11th.
+Louisville and, another transport, the S. S. President Calvin Coolidge.
+Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
 During the night, while they slept, the ships had crossed the International Date Line.

 The members of the battalion pitched the tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 The tents were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.